 "Emmett and Rosalie are assisting Edward with something," he said.
-He wetted his lips, seeming to battle with himself whether or not to continue.
+He suddenly seemed to battle with himself whether or not to continue.
 "They are attempting to find out what Victoria has been up to during these past years.
 Where her current location is and so on."
 His tone was a little too casual as he spoke, and it didn't cause the desired reaction in me.

 "They are after her?"
 I asked, my voice slightly high-pitched.
 "But..."